seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 trigger → live data → state → catalyst discovery → opportunity discovery
         → analysis → ALTCOIN STRATEGY → state update → day log
 ```

+**СТАНДАРТ ТРЕЙДЕРА — the standard every other rule in this file is read against, and the
+owner's decision of 19.09.2026.** One question decides what a run publishes: *with the Boss's own
+capital at stake, would a professional take this trade now?* **«do the filters permit a trade?» is
+the wrong question**, and a run that answers only it has failed with every check green — which is
+what the second run of 19.09 did.
+A «no» is never silence: it names the cause — entry, stop
+distance, structure, confirmation, R:R, catalyst, regime, liquidity, correlated exposure — and the
+price or the date that turns it into a «yes», which is what `СОЗРЕВАЕТ` and the `Вход` cell are
+for.
+A «yes» names the instrument, the side, the entry, the invalidation and the exit.

+**What that standard requires of an answer, beyond every gate passing:**

+- **the book is RANKED the way capital ranks it**, not by which limit is nearest (§2);
+- **every printed number can differ between rows**, or it is a constant of the construction
+  wearing the shape of a measurement and belongs in the log (§2, §12);
+- **the answer states its own concentration**, because simultaneous same-side rows on coins that
+  move with the market are one trade in several costumes (§2);
+- **the trade the engine knows LEAST about does not get the loosest standard** (§3B);
+- **an event inside the holding window reaches the Boss as a price**, not as a headline beside a
+  coin the engine will not trade (§2, §6).

+**The standard adds no procedure and overrides no gate.** It is the reason the gates exist, and
+where a run can satisfy every one of them and still print a book no professional would take, the
+defect is in this file and the run records the objection (§7). **The objective is the best
+objectively supported opportunity, including one still developing toward an entry, and never the
+number of trades.**

 **The trigger is one line and there are exactly two of them.** Everything the Boss needs
 from a run is already mandated by §2's skeleton, so a run is started by naming it and by